rnea7840/developer-portal/README.md

 npm install
 ```

-Next, create a `.env` file with the following contents (don't worry about what these mean yet):
+Next, create a `.env.local` file with the following contents (don't worry about what these mean yet):
 ```
 PORT=3001
 REACT_APP_VETSGOV_SWAGGER_API=https://dev-api.vets.gov